Darveht/beaboo/replit.md

 ### Third-party Integrations
 - **Google AdSense**: Monetization platform for displaying contextual advertisements
-- **No Backend Dependencies**: Currently operates as a static frontend application
+- **Firebase**: Backend services for authentication and data storage
 - **No Database**: No persistent data storage implemented